kellyschrock/SoloUpdatePackages/README.md

 When you download this file and tell Solex to install it, the following happens:

 1. The file is unzipped to a temp directory.
+2. The `preinstall` script, if any, is run.
+If it needs to abort the installation for some reason, it can return a non-zero exit code.
+This will abort the entire installation process.
+Otherwise, it needs to return 0 for the installation to continue.
-2. The directories are enumerated, and files found in each are `scp`ed to the corresponding directory on the Solo.
+3. The directories under `install` are enumerated, and files found in each are `scp`ed to the corresponding directory on the Solo.
-3. The `parameters.param` file, if present, is loaded and each of the parameters specified in it are set on the Solo.
+4. The `parameters.param` file, if present, is loaded and each of the parameters specified in it are set on the Solo.
+5. The `postinstall` script, if any, is run.
+Like the `preinstall` script, it can abort the installation with a nonzero exit code.
+But by this time, the files have already been copied and parameters loaded.
+So aborting an installation at this stage is unusual for a script to do.
+And if it needs to do it, it should take care to undo everything that's been done up to that point.

 That's about it.